How ILGA-Europe is funded

 The majority of funds are acquired through competitive grant application processes.
 In the last years, the proportion of project-specific funding increased compared to the overall budget.
 This shows that, on one hand, our focus is shifting towards resourcing and building capacity of the movement, but it also means that we have a lower flexibility of funds - ILGA-Europe’s ability to shift funds where they are most needed is decreased.
 This is why ILGA-Europe started investing efforts in engaging individual donors and companies in our work for the movement.
 Find out how to join our efforts here.

-The remaining 5% of the budget is secured thanks to donations from individuals and companies.
-The majority of these funds are unrestricted and allow ILGA-Europe to assign them to areas most needing financial support.
+The remaining 9% of the budget is secured thanks to donations from individuals and companies, as well as contribution of event participants who fund their own accommodation and subsistence.
+The majority of donation funds are unrestricted and allow ILGA-Europe to assign them to areas most needing financial support.
 Go to our donation page to join ILGA-Europe and benefit change on a national and European level.